mohebifar/telegram-vanilla-client/README.md

 - Change user in the right sidebar on dialog change
 - Online user indicator on user's avatar in the dialog list
 - Last sent message read check status in the dialog list
-- Record and send voice message
+- Support for webp stickers on Safari
 - Apple emojis
   - [x] Apple emojis will be downloaded only on devices that are not mac-like
+- Messages that are purely 1-3 emojis, will be displayed without the bubble and with a bigger font size
 - Basic mobile style
+- Record and send voice message with Safari, Chrome, and Firefox support by including vorbis encoder
-- Support for webp stickers on Safari
+- Discovering featured stickers
-- Messages that are purely 1-3 emojis, will be displayed without the bubble and with a bigger font size
-- Featured Stickers and Search Stickers both locally and from the Telegram API
+- Search stickers both locally and from the Telegram API
+- Add support for contact media
+- Add support for rendering polls (Quiz, anonymous polls)

 ## Changelog (Round 2)